 If you do end up making a food spoilage insurance claim, take pictures of the food if you can.
 If your claim includes expensive food items like a whole side of beef, your insurance company may also require you to submit receipts.

 It's important to keep in mind that coverage limits typically apply.
-So, for instance, even if you have $700 worth of spoiled food, your homeowners insurance policy may only cover a loss of up to $500.
-In addition, you'll usually have to pay a deductible before receiving reimbursement for your loss.
+So, for instance, even if you have $700 worth of spoiled food, your homeowners insurance policy may only cover up to $500.
+In addition, you'll usually have to pay a deductible before receiving reimbursement.
 Limits and deductibles can vary, so be sure to read your insurance policy or ask your agent to learn about the specifics of your coverage.

-It's never fun to experience an extended power outage, but by taking a few preventative measures and understanding your coverage, you can avoid being in the dark when it comes time to handle a loss.
+It's never fun to experience an extended power outage, but by understanding your coverage, you may be better prepared to recover from one.